 To host the map, you are required to pick up the map from the school that used it previously.
 You may need to drive up to 1 hour or up to 60 miles to pick up the map.
 Due to the map’s size, a pickup truck, trailer or large van is required.
 Please do not request use of the map if you do not have a way transport it.

-The deadline to apply to use the map is November 1, 2013.
+The deadline to apply to use the map is October 28, 2016.
 After the deadline, all requests will be reviewed and a schedule will be determined based on the geographic locations of the interested schools.
-Schools will be notified as to whether or not the have been selected to host the map no later than November 15, 2013.
+Schools will be notified as to whether or not they have been selected to host the map no later than December 15, 2016.

 If you are interested in hosting the map at your school, please apply.

-GIANT MAP REQUEST FORM – Requests are no longer being taken for this school year’s Giant Map.
-Please check back next year for the 2014-2015 Giant Map Tour.
+GIANT MAP REQUEST FORM – Requests for the traveling map are no longer being accepted for this school year.
+Applications for next year will open in September 2017.